Little Devils Stairs Figure-8

 Directions

-Make a right onto Keyser Run Fire Road and descend for 2.3 miles down to a cemetery.
+At 11.1 miles, make a sharp right onto Keyser Run Fire Road, cross over to the east of Skyline Drive, and descend on the fire road for 3.3 miles, passing through a Fourway intersection and continuing down to a cemetery.
 Pass the cemetery and take a left, descending to the Little Devils Stairs Trailhead.

 What you do is up to you, but you shouldn't rely on these directions alone; they are often not specific enough to navigate by, and may be incorrect or out of date.
 Review a map beforehand and carry it with you.
 Tell a friend where you are going and when you plan to return.
 Do not count on having cell phone service while on the run.
 The VHTRC is not responsible for your welfare on any of these runs.
 If you go on one of these runs and get lost, run out of water, get injured, mauled by a bear, or die, or if anything else goes wrong, it's your fault; not ours.
 You assume all risks here and the VHTRC assumes none at all.
 Legal issues aside, some of these runs are more remote than others and the VHTRC is not suggesting that you do any of these runs, unless you are prepared to accept full responsibility for yourself.